hallvardnmbu/ecosystem/README.txt

   assignment.
 When saving an image, an (existing or nonexist) absolute/relative directory can be passed.
 The images are stored within a subdirectory "images", to avoid clutter.

-* We have created a GUI which makes using the package more intuitive and simple to use.
+* OUTDATED DOCUMENTATION.
+We have created a GUI which makes using the package more intuitive and simple to use.
 The GUI does however lack some of the features accessible through the command line interface, although the most important ones are included.
 (Setting visualisation parameters are not included.)
 See documentation for examples of how to use the GUI (under "Examples").

 * We have optimised the code in several places and reduced bottlenecks down to the bare minimum, which leads to extremely fast simulation(s); 28.6s when profiling check_sim without visualisation.